FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 The solution is to use the `Minz_Translate` class, which allows dynamic translation of FreshRSS (or any Minz-based application).
 Before using this module, it is necessary to know where to find the strings to be translated.
 Each language has its own subdirectory in a parent directory named `i18n`.
 For example, English language files are located in `i18n/fr/`.
 There are seven different files:

-- `admin.php` for anything related to FreshRSS administration
+* `admin.php` for anything related to FreshRSS administration
-- `conf.php` for configuration
+* `conf.php` for configuration
-- `feedback.php` contains translations of feedback messages
+* `feedback.php` contains translations of feedback messages
-- `gen.php` stores what is global to FreshRSS (gen for "general")
+* `gen.php` stores what is global to FreshRSS (gen for "general")
-- `index.php` for the main page that lists feeds and the About page
+* `index.php` for the main page that lists feeds and the About page
-- `install.php` contains strings related FreshRSS installation
+* `install.php` contains strings related FreshRSS installation
-- `sub.php` for subscription management (sub for "subscription")
+* `sub.php` for subscription management (sub for "subscription")

 This organization makes it possible to avoid a single huge translation file.

-The translation files are quite simple: it is only a matter of returning a PHP table containing the translations.
-Extract from `app/i18n/en/gen.php`:
+The translation files are quite simple: it's only a matter of returning a PHP table containing the translations.
+As an example, here's an extract from `app/i18n/fr/gen.php`:

 ```php
 <?php